 How do the Judicial Laws of Moses apply today?
 Rutherford, one of the Westminster divines, expounds the majority, historic and confessionally Reformed view of General Equity in contrast to Christian pluralism and Theonomy.
 Let Rutherford take you to school and you will be thankful for the lesson.

-Samuel Rutherford’s Treatise on Providence: the Table of Contents in English 2016 7 pp. translated by Bobby Phillips
+Samuel Rutherford’s Treatise on Providence: the Table of Contents in English (2016) 7 pp.

 Rutherford tackles some of the hardest topics in theology in his Latin treatise on Providence, which has never been translated before.
 For the first time, peer into this intriguing and important work which seeks to keep the straight line, not departing into the errors on either side, of God’s mysterious ways with us.

-“The Table of Contents and Subject Index to Samuel Rutherford’s The Due Right of Presbyteries“ 1644 22 pp. ed.
+“The Table of Contents & Subject Index to Samuel Rutherford’s The Due Right of Presbyteries“ (1644) 22 pp. ed.
 Travis Fentiman

 What is the definitive work in Church history arguing and delineating classic presbyterianism?
 Rutherford’s Due Right of Presbyteries.
 Rutherford answers every detailed point of ecclesiology that you ever thought of, and many, many more.